The same mentality I used to get through my unmedicated 44-hour labor with Winnie, I now find myself using in the days of COVID.

 Mike and I have been going through a short marriage series called “Cherish” from a really great author named Gary Thomas.
 I’ve loved Gary Thomas’s work for a long time, but the actual interviewer did a really mediocre job.

 Yet in a moment of his mediocrity, we were set off into one of the hardest and longest laughs we’ve had in a while.

-May the bones of this COVID baby be knit with connection, love, and humor.
+May this COVID baby be borne of connection, love, and humor.

 We’re not leaving our land much, so like the rest of the world, we’ve decided to dig it up.
 Plant a garden.

 Our friend (also the person we’ve hired to help our family with childcare, Ugandan cooking, or cleaning) is coming to plant the left side.
 She wants sombe, and dodo, and beans for her family.
 “And you can have it for your family too,” she says.
 We will plant the right side, with herbs, tomatoes, squash.